 15. ACHUTARAYA TEMPLE

-Most of the places take a minimal fee of 10Rs.
-Vittala temple needs guide, rest you can manage.
-Monkey menace is there in Virupaksha temple and Malyavantha hills.
+Most of the places take a minimal fee of 10 rupees.
+The Vittala temple needs a guide.
+The rest you can manage.
+Monkeys cause an absolute menace in the Virupaksha temple and Malyavantha hills.

+Happy Hamping..
 Hampi for the religious – Hampi Series III – For the Religious

 […] one being Hampi overview, a gist of the three day tour.
 Second is Hampi an architectural wonder – must visit places of Hampi Third is Hampi for the religious – covering the Anegudi […]

 Wow this place looks amazing!
 I can’t wait to visit.